dawidd6/AndTTT/README.md

 ## Current status

-It's mostly playable and usable now, but it is still in beta or maybe even alpha stage.
+It's mostly playable and usable now, but it is still in beta.

 ## Screenshots (version 0.6.1)